jgreathouse9/FDIDTutorial/Vignette.md

         return FDID_dict, DID_dict, AUGDID_dict, y_FDID
 ```
-Notice how it returns the relevant dictionaries of fit and effect size estimates.
+Notice how it returns the relevant dictionaries of fit and effect size estimates across all designs (AUGDID, DID and FDID).
 With the helper functions described, we can now go into the main function that the user needs to work with, the ```.fit``` method.
+## Fitting FDID
 <details>
   <summary>Click to expand/collapse</summary>